stathissideris/dali/doc/prefab.md

 of the original end of the line, thus ensuring that the line will not show through.

-Calling `(dali.prefab/sharp-arrow-marker :sharp)` will produce a such dali marker with the default dimensions.
+Calling `(dali.prefab/sharp-arrow-marker :sharp)` will produce a *dali* marker with the default dimensions.
 This is what the output looks
 like:

 ```clojure